 Eagar, W. Mc.
 G. (1953) Making Men.
 The history of boys’ clubs and related movements in Great Britain, London: University of London Press.

 Eagar, W. McG and Sectratan, H. A. (1925) Unemployment among Boys, London: J. M. Dent.

 Liberal Land Committee (1925) The Land and the Nation: rural report of the Liberal land committee 1923-25, London: Hodder and Stoughton

 Liberal Industrial Inquiry (1928) Britain’s Industrial Future – being the report of the Liberal Industrial Inquiry of 1928, London: E. Benn.

 Acknowledgement: Rotherhithe children – Waldo McGillycuddy Eagar CBE circa 1933 – placed by the National Maritime Museum in Flickr Commons.
 Creative Commons Attribution-Non-Commercial-ShareAlike (CC BY-NC-SA) licence.

-How to cite this article: Smith, M. K. (2004) ‘Waldo McGillicuddy Eagar and the making of boys’ clubs’, the encyclopedia of informal education. [http://infed.org/mobi/waldo-mcgillicuddy-eagar-and-the-making-of-boys/.
+How to cite this article: Smith, M. K. (2004) ‘Waldo McGillicuddy Eagar and the making of boys’ clubs’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/waldo-mcgillicuddy-eagar-and-the-making-of-boys/.
 Retrieved: insert date]

 © Mark K. Smith 2004